kmarkus/microblx/doc/manual.md

 	generating std_blocks/test/types/robot_data.h
 ```

-If the command is run again, only the `.c` file will be
+If the command is run again, only the `.c` file will be NOT
 regenerated.
 This can be overriden using the `-force` option.

 Assembling blocks